 What are hormones?

-Hormones are the most potent chemical messengers within our bodies, telling your body what to do and when.
-That is why when your hormones are out of balance, you might have the ability to feel the consequences, whether it be through sleeplessness, fatigue, weight gain, hair loss, or mood swings.
-These imbalances are usually reversible if you know how to balance hormones naturally and turn your hormonal imbalance around.
+Hormones are potent chemical messengers within our bodies, telling your body what to do and when.
+When hormone levels get out of balance, you can feel the consequences, such as sleeplessness, fatigue, weight gain, hair loss, or mood swings.
+These imbalances are usually reversible–learn how to balance hormones naturally and halt hormonal imbalance.

-Generated by our endocrine glands (adrenals, thyroid, pancreas, the male or female reproductive system) hormones play essential functions, relay important warnings and convey messages through the body.
-Hormones can affect your heart rate, sleep patterns, appetite, metabolism, sexual drive, fertility, and mood.
-A lot of things can challenge your endocrine system, disrupting hormone balance and function.
-The more a system is out of balance, the harder it is to bring it back into harmony.
+A lot of things can disrupt your endocrine system, disrupting hormone balance and function.
+The more a system is”out of order,” the harder it is to bring it back into harmony.

 What is hormone imbalance?